graviscool/gauravkparab.com/README.md

 ## Deployment

 The website is deployed on Vercel.
-See the vercel project at https://vercel.com/gauravp-projects/gauravkparab-com
+See the vercel project at https://vercel.com/gauravp-projects/gauravkparab.com (You can only view this if you are an authorized member)

 ## Notice